Woman accused of carjacking NC State student at gunpoint arrested after high-speed chase

 The driver refused to pull over and instead led Raleigh police officers on a high-speed chase.

 According to court documents, Porter was driving the Jeep with two 3-year-olds and a 1-year-old inside.
-While trying to get away from officers, she reached speeds over 100 miles per hour and ran multiple stop lights.
+While trying to get away from officers, she reached speeds of more than 100 mph and ran multiple stop lights.

 Porter was eventually stopped and arrested near the intersection of Six Forks Road and Millbrook Road.